zlab-purdue/upfuzz/artifact/ae-scratch.md

 # Reproducing the Results from Scratch

 To streamline the artifact evaluation (AE) process, we provide pre-built instrumented binaries (Step 1) and pre-recorded bug-triggering traces, enabling a push-button evaluation workflow.
-Reviewers may also reproduce all experiments entirely from scratch; however, this requires a substantial amount of computation time.
+Reviewers could also reproduce results entirely from scratch; however, this requires a substantial amount of computation time.

 All experiments were originally conducted in parallel using a large number of servers.